DRpadmavathi-1816/Decision-tree-/README.md

   Decision Tree notebook project:

-🌳 Decision Tree Classifier with Scikit-Learn
+Decision Tree Classifier with Scikit-Learn

 This project demonstrates how to build and evaluate a Decision Tree Classifier using Python's scikit-learn library.
 The classic Iris dataset is used to showcase the process of training, testing, and visualizing a decision tree model.
 INTERNSHIP INFORMATION

-Company
+Company   : CODETECH IT SOLUTIONS
-Name
+Name      : Dhupam Renuka Padmavathi
-Intern Id
+Intern Id :
-Domain
+Domain    : MACHINE LEARNING
+Duration  : 6 Weeks
+Mentor    :Neela Shantosh

-📂 Files Included
+Files Included

 Decision Tree.ipynb: Jupyter Notebook containing the complete code and explanation for implementing the Decision Tree classifier.